It’s official…cloth nappies are up to 40% better for the environment than disposables!

 Wherever possible our packaging is reusable.
 The multi-packs come in a handy zip closing PVC bag– great for all those pens and crayons that can accumulate!
 Our single nappies and wraps are packed in oxy-biodegradable packaging.

 We reuse boxes for shipping where we can and recycle those we can’t.
-If you live in the Glasgow area and are moving house, give us a call, we’ll happily offload some to you.

 We donate any nappies that we can to Forever Angels and Watoto Kicheko, a baby home and orphanage in Tanzania, so that nothing goes to waste.
 Like most folk at home we also recycle all plastics, cans and paper waste produced in the factory and offices.
 We use a local company to do this so anyone in the Glasgow area might want to give them a shout – they take all the hassle out of recycling for you and are great bunch of guys.